MJ Melendez Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.8 K/9, the second-best in MLB.
+- The Twins pitching staff is No. 1 in the league with a collective 10 strikeouts per nine innings.

-- The Twins have a 3.52 team ERA that ranks seventh across all league pitching staffs.
+- The Twins' 3.43 team ERA ranks sixth among all MLB pitching staffs.

-- Twins pitchers combine to allow 25 home runs (one per game), the ninth-fewest in baseball.
+- Twins pitchers combine to rank 11th in baseball in home runs surrendered (26 total, one per game).

-- Mahle gets the start for the Twins, his fifth of the season.
-He is 1-2 with a 3.32 ERA and 22 strikeouts in 21 2/3 innings pitched.
+- Lopez (1-2) takes the mound for the Twins in his sixth start of the season.
+He has a 3.00 ERA in 30 2/3 innings pitched, with 39 strikeouts.

-- In his last appearance -- out of the bullpen on Wednesday -- the righty threw 2/3 innings against the New York Yankees while surrendering hits.
+- The right-hander last appeared in relief on Thursday, when he tossed 2/3 innings against the Kansas City Royals while giving up hits.

-- The 28-year-old has a 3.32 ERA and 9.1 strikeouts per nine innings across four games this season, while giving up a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.